 We work closely with local schools to offer a range of work experience placements throughout the summer months.
 Students can benefit from a one- or two-week placement in a variety of departments, such as:

 - Corporate – Communications, Facilities, Finance, HR, IT, Legal, Logistics, Procurement and Trading

 - Production – Chemistry, Engineering, Generation, Health & Safety, Maintenance and Materials Handling

 Our work experience timeline:

-- Early January to 11 March – online applications accepted
+- Early December to early January – online applications accepted

-- 11 March to 31 March – applications reviewed, students interviewed, selections made, placements assigned
+- Early January to mid Feburary – applications reviewed, students interviewed, selections made, placements assigned

 - 1 June to 31 October – one- or two-week placements take place